HortonworksUniversity/Security_Labs/HDP-2.6-MITKDC.md

   ![Image](https://raw.githubusercontent.com/HortonworksUniversity/Security_Labs/master/screenshots/Ranger-KMS-create-policy-testkey.png)
   - Log out of Ranger and re-login as admin/admin

-- Login as sales1
+- Login as sales1 using password: BadPass#1
 ```
-sudo su - sales1
+su - sales1
 ```

-- As sales1 user, kinit and run sqoop job to create persons table in Hive (in ORC format) and import data from MySQL.
+- As sales1 user, run sqoop job to create persons table in Hive (in ORC format) and import data from MySQL.
 Below are the details of the arguments passed in:
   - Table: MySQL table name
   - username: Mysql username
   - password: Mysql password